Nora Fatehi REACTS To Koena Mitra Calling 'Saki Saki' Remake A MESS!

 Koena's Tweet

 For those who ain't aware, the actress tweeted, "My song from Musafir #Saaki Saaki" has been recreated.
 Sunidhi, Suhwinder, Vishal, Shekhar combination was outstanding.
 Didn't like the new version, it's a mess!
 This song had crashed many blockbusters!
 Why batlahouse, why?
 P. S: Nora is a stunner.
-Hope she saves our pride."
+Hope she saves our pride." (-sic)

 Iconic Songs Should Not Be Touched: Koena